vincentmcleese/foodapp/masterdoc.md

   - Adopted a more robust date handling approach with validation to prevent runtime errors
   - Standardized error handling for form submissions with appropriate user feedback via toast notifications
   - Implemented a pattern for safely formatting and displaying dates with fallbacks for invalid values

+- Sprint 5 (2024-06-30):
+  - Adopted a toggle-based UI for enabling/disabling health principles without requiring form submission
+  - Implemented a hover-reveal pattern for delete buttons to keep the UI clean while still providing easy access
+  - Designed health principles as independent entities that can influence meal planning in future sprints
+  - Used a card-based layout with consistent spacing and visual hierarchy
+  - Created a dedicated route for adding new principles to provide a focused, distraction-free form experience
+  - Implemented a centralized service pattern for all health principle operations to maintain consistency

 ---